amadzufa/purflux-scraper/README.md

 ## Overview

 This project is a web scraper built with **Puppeteer** and **Node.js** that extracts product details from the Purflux Group Catalog website.
 It dynamically fetches data by modifying the request URL instead of interacting with the UI elements.
-I tried looping by selecting the items in the dropdown by using page.select() then page.click() on the search button.
-Did not manage to do that so I opt for modifying the URL.

 ## Features

 - Uses **Puppeteer Extra with Stealth Plugin** to avoid bot detection.